vibbits/gentle-hands-on-python/quizzes/day2_after_lunch.md

 D.  `my_string.reverse`

-# What is the result of this expression?
+# What will this statement do?

 ```python
 "test"[0] = 'b'